On the Rankin-Selberg problem in families: Introduction

-Our methods for Theorem 1.1 apply equally well to $SL(2,\mathbb{Z})$ Hecke-Maass cusp forms $u_{j}.$ For the Hecke-Maass cusp forms $u_{j},$ one need to apply the Kuznetsov trace formula (see Lemma \ref{Kuznetsov}) instead of the Petersson trace formula.
-Also by the result of Khan and Young \cite[Theorem 1.1, Theorem 1.3]{Pyoung}, we have Therefore, without assuming the generalized Lindel\"of hypothesis \eqref{lindelof} on $u_{j},$ we prove the following theorem. \begin{theorem} Let $1 \ll \log H < (\log X)/4,$ and let $\frac{X^{2+\epsilon}}{H} \ll_{\epsilon} T.$ Then
+For convenience, we denote the coefficient of $X$ by $c_{1,u_{j}}.$ Our methods for Theorem 1.1 apply equally well to $SL(2,\mathbb{Z})$ Hecke-Maass cusp forms $u_{j}.$ For the Hecke-Maass cusp forms $u_{j},$ one needs to apply the Kuznetsov trace formula (see Lemma \ref{Kuznetsov}) instead of the Petersson trace formula.
+According to the result of Khan and Young \cite[Theorem 1.1, Theorem 1.3]{Pyoung}, for any $T>1$ and $0< \epsilon <2,$ we have Therefore, we unconditionally prove the following theorem. \begin{theorem} Let $\epsilon$ be a sufficiently small number in (0,1).
+Let $1 \ll \log H < \log X,$ and let $ 2\log X -(\log H)/2 < \log T.$ Then

 where \end{theorem} Note that